goatgirl86/15_R_MechaCar_Statistical_Analysis/README.md

 ## Project Overview

 ### Purpose
-The purpose of this challenge was to help “AutosRUs” use statistics and hypothesis testing to analyze a series of production data for their new “MechaCar” prototype.
+The purpose of this challenge was use R/RScript to help “AutosRUs” use statistics and hypothesis testing to analyze a series of production data for their new “MechaCar” prototype.

 ### Data Analyzed
 -	Ficticious vehicle data from the “MechaChar”: vehicle_length, vehicle_weight, spoiler_angle, ground_clearance, AWD, mpg